hguerrero/microshift-starter-vm/README.md

-# Microshift Starter VM
+# MicroShift Starter VM

-If you are interested in trying [microshift](https://microshift.io/), you can use this Vagrant VM to get started.
-This repo provides a template Vagrantfile to create a microshift virtual machine using VirtualBox as the hypervisor.
-After setup is complete you will havea single microshift VM running on your host.
+If you are interested in trying Red Hat Device Edge, based on the open source project [MicroShift](https://microshift.io/), you can use this Vagrant VM to get started.
+This repo provides a template Vagrantfile to create a MicroShift virtual machine using VirtualBox as the hypervisor.
+After setup is complete you will havea single MicroShift VM running on your host.

 ### Prerequisites